hackle/blog-rust/raw/parsec-aoc.md

 Granted, the error message is still not accurate to the letter, but at least it's more localised to "spase".

-The lesson: design the parsers around *ambiguity*, and use `try` judiciously, maybe only as the last resort.
+The lesson learned: design the parsers around *ambiguity*, and use `try` judiciously, maybe only as the last resort.

 ## What back-tracking?